 There has been a growing upheaval in investing as we throw out overused theories and reintroduce behavior, redefine risk, and question labels that have been used for decades.

-Yet, none of this is new.
-It was simply ignored or written off for decades thanks to a faulty belief in efficient markets.
-Ben Graham offered up behavior’s role in 1949 with the story of Mr. Market.
-Almost 100 years before that, Charles Mackay outlined the dangers of herd mentality and bubbles in Extraordinary Popular Delusions and The Madness of Crowds (1841).
+None of this is new.
+It was simply written off and ignored for a perfect and faulty efficient market belief.
+Ben Graham offered up behavior’s role in investing back in 1949 with the story of Mr. Market.
+After that, emotion was magically removed from the markets and common sense has finally brought it back.

-Let’s not write off the EMT dark ages completely.
+The dark ages weren’t all bad.
 It brought index funds and low-cost investing to the masses.
-There’s the tiny issue that masses bring more emotion to the markets, but hey, academia isn’t perfect.
-Still, index funds have only add to the list of labels used at a time when it should be simplified.
+And we shouldn’t ignore the tiny issue that masses bring more emotion to the markets, but hey, investing was never perfect.
+Still, we are stuck with a growing list of new labels – index and passive and momentum and… – used at a time when investing should be simplified.

 How Graham Defined Investors

 Ben Graham broke investors into two simple categories: